 Species Grouping

 We implemented a template-based approach to control the quality of functional groups that are defined by the LLM.
-The framework uses a user-defined grouping template (provided in Section S4 of the supplementary material) that leverages ecosystem modelling experience while allowing for regional customization.
+The framework uses a user-defined grouping template (provided in Section S4 of the supplementary material) that leverages user ecosystem modelling experience while allowing for regional customization.
 Due to the complexity of defining ecological groups for EwE models, we have implemented additional template-generation options but do not use them for validation in this study (See the code repository for more details).

 Because OBIS can return thousands of species for a given region, instead of using an LLM to classify each species individually, which is time- and cost-prohibitive, we group species hierarchically to reduce the number of classifications required.
 The framework does this iteratively traversing the resulting OBIS database, from kingdom to species, classifying taxonomic groups into functional groups at finer and finer resolutions.
 Starting at the Kingdom level, the LLM is asked to classify taxa into functional groups.
 Taxa that the LLM does not think fall neatly into a specific functional group undergo evaluation at finer taxonomic levels until reaching a definitive group assignment or the species level.